Book cover reveal!

 Moms and grads: Mother’s Day is Sunday, May 10 and locally, Cal Poly Humboldt’s commencement is Saturday, May 16.
 I have several card designs for those occasions and dozens more besides, available in the Makino Studios shop and in select stores.

-Chinatown book update: As I shared last month, working closely with HAPI under a grant from the California Coastal Commission, I am writing a children’s book about the 1885 expulsion of the Chinese community from Eureka, CA. The story centers on a real girl named Yung and her tuxedo cat, Miu Miu.
+Chinatown book update: As I shared last month, working closely with HAPI under a grant from the California State Coastal Conservancy, I am writing a children’s book about the 1885 expulsion of the Chinese community from Eureka, CA. The story centers on a real girl named Yung and her tuxedo cat, Miu Miu.
 I’m happy to share that the book has a title!
 It is Yung Stands Strong: A Story of Expulsion and Resilience.
 The illustrations by Yukari Mishima are coming along beautifully and the historical background section will be fascinating.
 We go to press this summer.

 Touchstone Awards for Individual Poems: Today the Haiku Foundation announced the five awarded poems in this prestigious annual contest, which my husband has dubbed “the Nobel Prize of haiku.”
 Congratulations to the winners as well as the poets included in the short and long lists!
 Big thanks to coordinator Matthew Markworth and my fellow judges, Sarah Paris, Thomas Haynes, Dan Schwerin, and Mary Stevens, who sorted through 1500 poems from 35 countries.